EnkiduGilgamesh/LaTeX-Tutorial/2_Text/2.2_Paragraph/README.md

 }
 ```

-TODO: The package also can insert an inline code.
+TODO: The package can also insert an inline code.

 ```latex

 ```

-The package can also set the color, the background and so on.
+The package can also set the color, the background, etc. for the code or the code block.
 See more details in "./rsc/listings.pdf"

 ## 2.2.11 Tabbing Environment